ameerwasi001/Imperal/README.md

   x = x*x
 }
 ```
 Code says it all, what else do you want me to say.
-There's also a pythonish if-expr and that works as follows,
+There's also a pythonic if-expression and that works as follows,
 ```
 x+5 if x==5 else x*x
 ```